Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

-Let us also formulate some basic properties of Bayesian DP that mirror the properties of the classic DP.
-The proofs of these properties, as well as the above proposition, can be found in Appendix~\ref{app:propositions}.
+Bayesian DP repeats some basic properties of the classic DP, such as composition, post-processing resilience and group privacy.
+More details, proofs for these properties and the above proposition, can be found in supplementary material.